Croatian Miscellany #5 – Sisak

 To view this image larger and for background information, see A CROATIAN MISCELLANY.

 Rudolf Abraham is an award-winning travel writer and photographer specialising in Croatia and Eastern Europe.
-He is the author of Walking in Croatia, National Geographic Traveller Croatia, The Mountains of Montenegro, Torres del Paine, Rijeka Carnival and St Oswald's Way, and co-author of Istria - The Bradt Travel Guide.
-His work has been published widely, including BBC News, CNN Traveller, Discover Britain, France, Hidden Europe, Meridiani, National Geographic Traveller, OE, Wanderlust, Vanity Fair etc. www.rudolfabraham.co.uk
+He is the author of over 10 books including Peaks of the Balkans, The Alpe Adria Trail, The Islands of Croatia, National Geographic Traveller Croatia, The Mountains of Montenegro, Walking in Croatia and St Oswald's Way, and co-author of Istria - The Bradt Travel Guide.
+His work is published widely in magazines and online, including Arts Society Review, BBC Countryfile, BBC Travel, France, Geographical, Hidden Europe, The Independent, Morning Calm, Mountain Pro, National Geographic Traveller, The National, OE, The Telegraph, Top Trails etc. www.rudolfabraham.co.uk

 That photo is so sweet – it’s like he’s company and he’s not.
 I love it.
 And my bad on the metal/stone – I really thought he looked like stone.